ovh/docs/pages/platform/databases/03_databases_security_measures/guide.en-gb.md

 OVHcloud Public Cloud Databases allow you to focus on building and deploying cloud applications while OVHcloud takes care of the database infrastructure and maintenance.

-**This guide lists and explainssecurity measures implemented for the Cloud Databases services.**
+**This guide lists and explains security measures implemented for the Cloud Databases services.**

 ## Certifications & Compliance